liuhongbo/markcode/README.md

 * When write the documents, just use the markcode links point to the source code.
 Markcode will update the documents and embedded the source code right after the markcode link.

-* When source code changed, markcode can update the documents to reflect the source code changes.
+* When source code changed, markcode can update the documents to reflect the source code most recent changes.

 * When source code changed and the markcode link broken, markcode will give the warning message to help update the links.

-* For some documents that heaviliy rely on the source code, for example, the api documents, We can write the real api samples and test them.
+* For some application documents that heavily rely on the source code, for example, the api documents, We can write the real api samples and test them.
 That will make sure the code quoted in the documents by markcode links are correct.

 ## Syntax

-markcode is embedded in the html comments that wont affect the final markdown
+markcode link is embedded in the html comments that wont affect the final markup

     <!---{markcode link}--->

-Triple dashes are recommended since some markdown engines like [pandoc][pandoc] will ignore triple  dash comment.
+Triple dashes are recommended since some markup engines like [pandoc][pandoc] will ignore triple  dash comment.

 ### 1. file link